NixonInnes/pyjudo/README.md

 pip install pyjudo
 ```

 ## Features
+- Services container:
+  - Provides a container to register and resolve dependencies

+- Dependency injection:
+  - Automatically resolves and injects dependencies for services retrieved from the service container.

 - Service lifetimes:
   - Singletons: A single instance created and  shared across the application
   - Scoped: A single instance created and shared within a scope
   - Transient: A new instance is created every time the service is requested.

 - Disposable services:
-  - Automatically disposes of services that implement the `IDisposable` protocol when a scope ends.
+  - Automatically disposes of services that implement the `Disposable` protocol when a scope ends.
+  - Provides an `IDisposable` abstract to prevent the use of "disposed" instances.

+- Factories:
+  - Supports registering service factories.
+  - Supports adding dependencies as factories.

 - Circular dependencies:
   - Detects and prevents circular dependencies during service resolution.